Madison, New Jersey: Pre-settlement

+18th century

-During the British colonial period, the earliest settlers of European descent arrived in this portion of the colony of New Jersey.
+During the British colonial period of the 17th and 18th centuries, the earliest settlers arriving in Madison were of European descent in what was then the colonial-era Province of New Jersey.
 Traditional native trails and pathways were followed as settlement began.
 Pressures upon the Lenape constantly drove them westward.

-About 1715 the village of Bottle Hill was established at the crossing of Ridgedale Avenue and Kings Road.
+In or around 1715, Bottle Hill, a village, was established at the crossing of Ridgedale Avenue and Kings Road.
 Village governance principles followed the British model.
 The Luke Miller house at 105 Ridgedale Avenue is thought to be the oldest remaining home, having been built around 1730.
 During British colonial rule, Kings Road was a toll road that assessed fees levied by the government appointed by the English king.
 Farther south was the Shunpike, a road with a parallel path that was used by colonists to avoid the fees.

-Morris County, created in 1739, was divided into three townships.
+Morris County was established in 1739 and was divided into three townships.
 The portion of the village north of Kings Road was put under the governance of Hanover Township and the portion to the south, under the governance of Morris Township.
-A meeting house for the Presbyterian Church of South Hanover, as Madison was then called, was started in 1747 where the Presbyterian Cemetery still exists between Kings Road and Madison Avenue.
+A meeting house for the Presbyterian Church of South Hanover, as Madison was then called, was started in 1747, where the Presbyterian Cemetery still exists between Kings Road and Madison Avenue.
 With the Treaty of Easton in 1758, the Lenape were required to vacate their lands in colonial New Jersey and to move westward.
 Their leaders allied with the colonists during the American Revolutionary War in hopes of regaining former lands, but those hopes were never realized.

-Following the revolution, changes to governing the former colonies occurred gradually as the new nation organized.
+Following the American Revolution, changes to governing the former colonies occurred gradually as the new nation organized.
 The state of New Jersey formed its government and debated best policies.

+19th century

-During the reorganization of Morris County in 1806, Chatham Township was established and included all of present-day Chatham Township, along with the three existing pre-Revolutionary War villages (the municipalities of Chatham, Florham Park, and Madison) as well as all of the lands still governed by the Chatham Township, and thus the governmental division of Bottle Hill was ended.
+During a reorganization of Morris County in 1806, Chatham Township was established and included all of present-day Chatham Township and the three pre-Revolutionary War villages of Chatham, Florham Park, and Madison, which were still governed by Chatham Township, and ended the governmental division of Bottle Hill.

-In 1834, the name of the settlement was changed to Madison.
-As a tribute to the name every year there is a fair that is called Bottle Hill Day.
-On December 27, 1889, based on the results of a referendum passed on December 24, 1889, the village seceded from Chatham Township and adopted the newly created, borough government (when it first became available), to develop a local water supply system for its population of 3,250.
-Madison annexed additional portions of Chatham Township in 1891, and again each year from 1894 to 1898, which was followed by an exchange of certain lands in 1899 with Chatham Township.